abhinavbahadursingh/NTPC_Helmet_Detection/README.md

 - [ ] **RTSP CCTV Stream Support**: Multi-camera industrial IP camera integration.
 - [ ] **Multi-PPE Detection**: Extend support to safety vests, gloves, goggles, and safety boots.

----

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check out issues or submit a pull request.

----

-## 📜 License

-This project is open-source and available under the [MIT License](LICENSE).